Office of the President MS-1

 Games Corporations Play: A Theory of Tender Offers, 61 N.Y.U.
 L. Rev. 153 (1986).

-Defense Strategies in Proxy Contests, in D. Blotch & H. Pitt, Hostile Battles for Corporate Control, Vol. 1 (with C. Nathan and B. Steinfeld).
+Defense Strategies in Proxy Contests, in D. Bloch & H. Pitt, Hostile Battles for Corporate Control, Vol. 1 (with C. Nathan and B. Steinfeld).

 Book reviews: Asian Wall Street Journal, American Journal of International Law.

-Invited speaker at symposia and conferences on international education, international trade law, foreign investment, harmonization, product liability, privacy, corporate law, tort law, and legal education.
+Invited speaker at symposia and conferences on international education, digital education, international trade law, foreign investment, harmonization, product liability, privacy, corporate law, tort law, and legal education.

 Leveraged Leasing, Aircraft Financing, Tender Offers, Private Placements, Asset Backed Financing, Corporate Debt Restructuring, International Debt Restructuring, Project Finance.
 Litigation experience in financial fraud.
 Arbitrator in securities fraud case.